JetBrains/intellij-sdk-docs/topics/basics/getting_started/theme/themes_extras.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

-<excerpt>Customizing editor schemes and editor or application background images in a theme plugin.</excerpt>
+<link-summary>Customizing editor schemes and editor or application background images in a theme plugin.</link-summary>

 Themes can also provide custom color and font settings, as well as custom images for display in the IDE application window.